MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Operations Manager database

 The Operations Manager database is a SQL Server database that contains all of the data needed by Operations Manager for day-to-day monitoring.
 Sizing and configuration of the database server is critical to the overall performance of the management group.
 The most critical resource used by the Operations Manager database is the storage subsystem, but CPU and RAM are also significant.

 Factors that influence the load on the Operations Manager database include:

 - Rate of operational data collection.
-Operational data consists of all the events, alerts, state changes, and performance data collected by agents.
-Most of the resources that are used by the Operations Manager database are used to write this data to disk as it comes into the system.
-The rate of operational data collected tends to increase as additional management packs are imported and additional agents are added.
-The type of computer that an agent is monitoring is also an important factor used when determining the overall rate of operational data collection.
-For example, an agent that is monitoring a business-critical desktop computer can be expected to collect less data than an agent monitoring a server that is running an instance of SQL Server with a large number of databases.
+  - The rate of operational data collection is influenced by factors such as the number of management packs imported, the number of agents added, and the type of computer being monitored.
+For example, an agent monitoring a business-critical desktop computer will collect less data compared to an agent monitoring a server running SQL Server with multiple databases.
 - Rate of instance space changes.
-Updating this data in the Operations Manager database is costly relative to writing new operational data.
-In addition, when instance space data changes, the management servers make additional queries to the Operations Manager database in order to compute configuration and group changes.
-The rate of instance space changes increases as you import additional management packs into a management group.
-Adding new agents to a management group also temporarily increases the rate of instance space changes.
+  - Updating existing data in the Operations Manager database is resource-intensive compared to writing new operational data.
+Additionally, when there are changes in instance space data, the management servers need to make additional queries to the database to compute configuration and group changes.
+The rate of instance space changes increases when importing new management packs or adding new agents to the management group.
-- Number of Operations Consoles and other SDK connections running simultaneously.
-Each Operations console reads data from the Operations Manager database.
+- The number of Operations Consoles and other SDK connections running simultaneously also affects the load on the database.
+  - Each Operations console reads data from the Operations Manager database.
 Querying this data consumes potentially large amounts of storage I/O resources, CPU time, and RAM.
 Operations consoles that display large amounts of operational data in the Events View, State View, Alerts View, and Performance Data View tend to cause the largest load on the database.

 The Operations Manager database is a single source of failure for the management group, so it can be made highly available using supported failover configurations such as SQL Server Always On Availability Groups or Failover Cluster Instances.

-::: moniker range="sc-om-2022"
+::: moniker range=">=sc-om-2022"

 You can set up and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.